 Limiting the Red Fox Population

-We do also research on red foxes to understand what causes the population to grow and spread into arctic fox habitats.
+We also do research on red foxes to understand what causes the population to grow and spread into arctic fox habitats.
 Scroll further to see how this is done!

 Follow the Red fox live!